LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The firmware is adapted using a separate build configuration.
 In order to be able to read and correctly interpret the data from the microcontroller, the serial protocol of the sensor is implemented in a customised version of the *CustomSensor* class as shown in listing \ref{lst:CustomSensorClass}.

-This software or hardware integration can be carried out on any other measuring device with a suitable communication interface and a known protocol thanks to the modular design.
+This software or hardware integration can be conducted on any other measuring device with a suitable communication interface and a known protocol thanks to the modular design.

 %%Voltcraft_GM70_teslameter_with_custom_(+pc)_interface_board.png%%